JacobBonner/JenkinsTutorial/README.md

 5. Automating software and tool installation on agents
     - Running commands and installing in Pipelines
     - Use Dockerfile for specifying containers, and creating docker images

 8. Global Libraries for pipelines

+9. Finding and using more Plugins
+    - Jenkins has hundreds of community developed plugins that can extend its features and functionality, providing limitless possibilities.
+By adding plugins, you aqcuire many more configuration options for jobs, from new parameters, to build steps, and more.
+Below are some ways that plugins can be used:
+        - Integrating with Slack and Email to send notifications, updates, status, etc.
+        - Scaling Builds with Other Cloud Services
+        - And many more!

 Additionally, next steps to consider are exploring the official [Jenkins](https://www.jenkins.io) website, and potentially contributing to the code and the community in some way.